pfruan/DiSNEP/README.md

 - se is the enhanced disease specific network.
 - percent is what percentage of edges to be considered as noise.
 The default value is 0.9.
-- The returned value is a denoised, binary and symmetric gene network.
+- the returned value is a denoised, binary and symmetric gene network.

 **Prioritize the disease association signals by diffusion process on a gene network**